ChronoZaga/Game-Mode/README.md

 -Launches Nvidia Control Panel (for any driver/setting tweaks)

 -Launches the Nvidia App (for any driver/setting tweaks)

--Launches a custom Game Selector (which will launch any game listed in the Steam, Games, or Call of Duty Start Menu folders)

 -Plays a sound to verify speakers/headphones are working
 ___________________________________________________________________________________________________________________